catseye/Beatnik/README.md

 a Scrabble score of 5, such as `slug`, for use in Beatnik.

 By default, `wottasquare.py` looks in `/usr/share/dict/words` for words to use when translating Wottasquare to Beatnik.
-TODO: make this dictionary file configurable.
+A different dictionary file can be specified with the `--dictionary` command-line argument.
+Note that the dictionary file is parsed like a Beatnik source file would be;
+punctuation is ignored (and treated as word seperator), etc.

 There are two flags which trigger special behaviour: